GenAI Concepts

 • Supervised machine learning:

-An algorithm is provided with labelled data, for example, a collection of pictures of animals with labels telling which animal is in each picture.
-The algorithm then learns from these examples and tries to predict the correct labels for new, unseen data.
+An algorithm is provided with labelled data, for example, a collection of pictures of animals with labels for each animal in each picture.
+The algorithm learns from these examples and tries to predict the correct labels for new, unseen data.

 • Unsupervised machine learning: